 In today’s age of developing technology and structures, bridges represent an important part of the transport structure.
 Historically, bridges have been vital transportation routes, connecting communities and shortening routes across our world.
-As a major lifeline in the present time and modern cities, health monitoring of bridges becomes an essential task.
+As a major lifeline in the present time and in modern cities, health monitoring of bridges becomes an essential task.

-In this article, we will be taking an in-depth look into Bogibeel Bridge monitoring work carried on by the Encardio team.
+In this article, we will be taking an in-depth look into the Bogibeel Bridge monitoring work carried on by the Encardio team.

 Let’s have a look!

 The Bridge is designed for the easy movement of transportation from Dhemaji to major hospitals, education institutes, and the Dibrugarh airport.
-It will also enhance the national security of the eastern region of India by providing a swift movement of the defence forces.
+It will also enhance the national security of the eastern region of India by providing a swift movement of the defense forces.

-Since the Bogibeel Bridge is located in an earthquake zone, it is one of the first bridges to have a welded steel-concrete beams/trusses construction which holds the ability to withstand an earthquake of magnitude up to 7 on the Richter Scale.
+Since the Bogibeel Bridge is located in an earthquake zone, it is one of the first bridges to have welded steel-concrete beams/trusses construction which holds the ability to withstand an earthquake of magnitude up to 7 on the Richter Scale.

 The bridge is constructed as a two-lane rail track on the lower deck and the upper deck consists of three lanes.
 The bridge has been designed in such a way that it can easily transport army troops/tanks, and even fighter jet landings.